mhogomchungu/zuluCrypt/index.md

 ## zuluCrypt

-zuluCrypt is currently ```Linux only``` and it does hard drives encryption and it can manage PLAIN dm-crypt volumes, LUKS encrypted volumes, TrueCrypt encrypted volumes, VeraCrypt encrypted volumes and Microsoft's BitLocker volumes using <a href="https://github.com/mhogomchungu/dislocker">dislocker</a> backend.
+zuluCrypt is currently ```Linux only``` and it does hard drives encryption and it can manage PLAIN dm-crypt volumes, LUKS encrypted volumes, TrueCrypt encrypted volumes, VeraCrypt encrypted volumes and Microsoft's BitLocker volumes.

 zuluCrypt can manage encrypted volumes that are hosted in image files, lvm, mdraid, hard drives, usb sticks or any other block device.